harleydel/Cybersecurity-Home-Lab/README.md

  <li>Joining the PCs to the Domain</li>
   <ol>
    <li>On the first Windows Desktop machine we just created, navigate through "Network Adapter Settings" to the same "Internet Protocol Version 4 Properties" window that we used to configure the Domain Controller in the previous step.</li>
-   <li>Here you will set the following IP settings: IP address: 192.168.2.21, Subnet Mask: 255.255.255.0, Default Gateway: 192.168.2.1, Preferred DNS Server: 192.168.2.10.</li>
+   <li>Here you will set the following IP settings: <b>IP address: 192.168.2.21, Subnet Mask: 255.255.255.0, Default Gateway: 192.168.2.1, Preferred DNS Server: 192.168.2.10.</b></li>
-   <li>After that is all setup, search "Domain" in the windows search bar, and select "Access work or school".
-Select "Connect" > "Join this device to local Active Directory Domain" > Enter the domain name you set in the Domain Controller step (remember to include .local at the end).</li>
+   <li>After that is all setup, <b>search "Domain" in the windows search bar, and select "Access work or school".
+Select "Connect" > "Join this device to local Active Directory Domain" > Enter the domain name you set in the Domain Controller step (remember to include .local at the end).</b></li>
+   <li><b>At this step you will get an error message which is normal.</b> You now need to navigate to the pfSense WebConfigurator.
+Once here, navigate to "Services" > "DHCP Server" > "VICTIMNETWORK" > "Other Options" > "Domain Name" and type in the domain name from before. </li>
+   <li>Now go back to the Windows Desktop machines and joining the domain should work.
+You will now enter the Username as "Administrator" and the password you set for your Domain Controller.
+Select "Skip" > Restart your computer.</li>
+   <li>Duplicate all of these steps for the second Windows 10 Desktop machine and this step is done.</li>
  </ol>
 </ol>